IanConnolly/distributed-process-aws/README.md

 You'll need to generate an Amazon EC2 image with libssh2-1 installed.

 Fill in the ```aws.config``` file with the relevant information.

+### Outstanding issues before pushing to Hackage

+* Need to sort something out with aws-sdk.
+Current version on Hackage (0.12.4) doesn't build.
+Presumably the newer versions on Github do.
+Ask someone to push them?
+* Wrap some/all of the aws-service-api functions in the distributed-process-aws abstractions (specifically surrounding ```Backend```)
+* Performance fixes (createVM in aws-service-api stands out right now)